• Family law

 Picture this: A courtroom where two attorneys stand on opposing sides, each armed with an arsenal of legal knowledge, experience, and strategy.
-On one side, an attorney, also a mother, who has juggled court dates with parent-teacher conferences, late-night brief writing with early morning school drop-offs.

-On the other, her peer does not wear the title of ‘parent.’
+On one side, a female attorney, who is also a mother, has juggled court dates with parent-teacher conferences and late-night brief writing with early morning school drop-offs.
+On the other side, her peer does not wear the title of ‘parent.’
 By all rights, they should be judged by their prowess in law.
 Yet, shockingly, for many attorney-mothers, an invisible scale of bias often tips against them.

 The Ubiquitous “Mommy Track”